This 5-week course includes the 25 essential cases a radiologist needs to master to confidently

 Upon completion of this activity, participants should be better able to:

 - Diagnose foot/ankle conditions for MRI

-- Create radiology reports that meet practical and stylistic guidelines for the referring physician
+- Create radiology reports for the referring physician

 Bibliography: Suggested reading resources and references can be found within each case discussion.